 Specifications

-Title Caricature of an Old Man's Head
+Title Caricature of an Old Man with an Enormous Chin

 Material and technique Black chalk, pen and brown ink